The Kind of Christian & Church That God Wants

 A Spirit Filled, Powerful, and Fruitful Person & Church

 What kind of Christian & Church does God want ?
 What does God want His church to be like ?
-Many of us would answer these questions by using a combination of today’s modern standards and our own personal opinions or wants (what we think the church ought to be or should be, or what we want the church to be).
+Many of us would answer these questions by using a combination of today’s modern standards and our own opinions.
+And what we think the church ought to be or should be, or what we want the church to be.

-We will start in John 15:8 – “This is to my Father’s glory, that you bear much fruit, showing yourselves to be my disciples.”
+“This is to my Father’s glory, that you bear much fruit, showing yourselves to be my disciples.” – John 15:8

 - God wants you and His church to be Spirit-filled, powerful, and fruitful

 - God is greatly glorified by a fruitful Christian and church

 - This is eternal spiritual fruit that is produced when we are the kind of church God wants